Skip to content

 3. Wait at least two poll cycles (60 seconds) — Sprint Master polls every 30 seconds.

-4. Run npx colony doctor to verify connectivity and configuration.
+4. Run colony check to verify connectivity and configuration.

-5. Check logs with npx colony logs for specific errors.
+5. Check logs with colony logs for specific errors.

 Symptom: Issue stuck in colony:in-development for a long time, or Colony posts a comment saying the turn limit was reached.